Amazing Companion Plants For Bush Beans

 Image of companion planting with bush beans

-• Image 1: A garden bed with bush beans planted next to tomatoes.
+- Image 1: A garden bed with bush beans planted next to tomatoes.
 The tomatoes provide support for the beans to climb, and the beans help to improve the soil quality for the tomatoes.
-Image of Companion planting with bush beans and tomatoes

-• Image 2: A garden bed with bush beans planted next to marigolds.
+- Image 2: A garden bed with bush beans planted next to marigolds.
 The marigolds help to repel pests from the beans.
-Image of Companion planting with bush beans and marigolds

-• Image 3: A garden bed with bush beans planted next to carrots.
+- Image 3: A garden bed with bush beans planted next to carrots.
 The carrots help to deter root-knot nematodes, which can damage bean plants.
-Image of Companion planting with bush beans and carrots

-• Image 4: A garden bed with bush beans planted next to basil.
+- Image 4: A garden bed with bush beans planted next to basil.
 The basil helps to improve the flavor of the beans.
-Image of Companion planting with bush beans and basil

-• Image 5: A garden bed with bush beans planted next to chives.
+- Image 5: A garden bed with bush beans planted next to chives.
 The chives help to repel pests from the beans.
-Image of Companion planting with bush beans and chives

 Post a Comment for " Amazing Companion Plants For Bush Beans"